realm/SwiftLint/Rules.md

 --- | --- | --- | --- | --- | ---
 `nslocalizedstring_require_bundle` | Disabled | No | lint | No | 3.0.0

-Calls to NSLocalisedString should specify the bundle which contains the strings file.
+Calls to NSLocalizedString should specify the bundle which contains the strings file.

 ### Examples